 A few days later, on Saturday 26 November, Queen Maud’s 69th birthday, the British battleship HMS Royal Oak – accompanied by two additional British destroyers – brought the queen’s coffin back to Norway.

 At the mouth of the Oslofjord, the ships were met by three Norwegian naval vessels, accompanying Her Majesty The Queen’s coffin up the fjord to the capital.
-It must have been a mighty procession – making a big impression on all of those who followed it along the coast as the daylight started to break.
+It must have been a mighty procession – making a big impression on those who followed it along the coast as daylight broke.

-The coffin was finally brought ashore at Honnørbryggen and was from there taken to the nearby Akershus Castle chapel where it was to be held until the funeral.
-The funeral took place on Thursday 8 December 1938 in Our Savior’s church (Vår Frelsers Kirke) – today called Oslo Cathedral.
+The coffin was finally brought ashore at Honnørbryggen, and from there taken to the nearby Akershus Castle chapel, where it was to be held until the funeral.
+The funeral took place on Thursday 8 December 1938 in Our Savior’s church – Vår Frelsers Kirke – today called Oslo Cathedral.

 Queen Maud’s coffin was temporarily placed in one of the great halls at Akershus Castle

-After the funeral, the royal coffin was brought back to Akershus Castle and The Margrethe Hall – in the north wing of the castle – pending the completion of a royal tomb.
+After the funeral, the royal coffin was brought back to Akershus Castle and placed in the Margrethe Hall, awaiting the completion of a royal tomb.
 Opinions on where such a burial chamber was to be located were strong, and the Nidaros Cathedral in Trondheim was a location favoured by many.

 After much discussion, it was decided that the modern times’ kings and queens of Norway were to be laid to rest in the country’s capital – in a mausoleum built in the midst of the solid Akershus Castle.
 This would give His Majesty The King a chance to visit his wife’s grave – without having to travel half-way through the long-stretched Norwegian territory.